Money laundering supervision: who needs to register

 For FCA enquiries contact their Customer Contact Centre.

 Carrying out an activity ‘by way of business’

 In most cases you’ll know whether you’re carrying out an activity by way of business, but sometimes it may be difficult to know for sure.
 You can contact HMRC for further advice if you’re still unsure after you have read the guidance.

 Services that are provided by certain charities and public sector bodies aren’t covered by the regulations.
 This is because the services aren’t carried out by way of business.

 The types of charity and public body that don’t have to register are:

 - UK registered charities that provide these services free or for a nominal charge

-- public authorities that provide these services for members of the public free of charge, or for a fee to cover only the cost of providing the service
+- public authorities serving members of the public free of charge, or for a fee to cover the cost of providing the service only

 - public authorities that provide these services as part of their statutory duties and charge a fee